José Ricardo Rambo

-José Ricardo Rambo (列卡度 Ricardo, born August 17, 1971 in Rio Grande do Sul, Brazil), is a Brazilian football coach.
-He works for football development in Hong Kong after retired from professional football.
+José Ricardo Rambo (列卡度 Ricardo, born 17 August 1971) is a Brazilian football coach.
+He works for football development in Hong Kong after retiring from professional football.
 He is the former player and manager of Rangers (HKG).
 He was also the head coach of Sun Hei and China League One club Guangdong Sunray Cave previously.
 He is currently the head coach of Hong Kong women's national football team.